For students

 Metronome: on the beat

-Start at the speed where you can play with 100% accuracy.
-Increase by 2 to 5 clicks at a time.
-If accuracy drops, slow back down.
+Play with the metronome beating the quarter note or main value.
+Start at the speed where you can play with 100% accuracy and gradually increase by 2 to 5 clicks each time.
+If you can still play accurately, keep increasing.
+If not, slow back down and try again.

 #16